How to install FREE Let's Encrypt certificate in Exchange Server? After configuring the internal and…

 WARNING: There are more results available than are currently displayed.
 To view them, increase the value for the ResultSize parameter.

-You can sort the output on email address.
+You can sort the output by email address.

 [PS] C:\>Get-Mailbox -ResultSize 10 | Select-Object DisplayName, SamAccountName, PrimarySmtpAddress | Sort-Object PrimarySmtpAddress | Out-GridView